gumaerc-testorg/9.40-spring-2018/content/pages/assignments.md

 ### Scope of Problem Sets

-The problems sets are designed to learn basic aspects of neural computation, where the emphasis is on articulating these models and analyses into working MATLAB®.
+The problems sets are designed to learn basic aspects of neural computation, where the emphasis is on articulating these models and analyses into working MATLAB{{< sup "®" >}}.
 These problems are the perfect place to assimilate and build upon what you have learned in lecture and recitation.

 To achieve these goals, problems will combine: building numerical simulations of neuronal models and processes, analyses and visualization of data coming from either experimental data or as output of simulations, and a bit of analytical and conceptual work.